HamedMohamed99/Cairo-Coin-Docs/README.md

 ```

-The part of Data Processing is with scraping code [Github repo](https://github.com/HamedMohamed99/Cairo-Coin-Data)
+Part of Data Processing is with scraping code [Github repo](https://github.com/HamedMohamed99/Cairo-Coin-Data)